West Virginia Water Quality at a Glance

 Industrial Legacy: Decades of coal mining, chemical manufacturing, and heavy industry have left a legacy of contamination issues, from the 2014 chemical spill to ongoing PFAS problems

-System Losses: Many water systems lose more than half of their treated water through aging distribution networks, a rate far higher than the national average
+System Losses: Many water systems lose substantial amounts of their treated water through aging distribution networks, a rate higher than the national average

 Rural Challenges: Small water systems serving remote communities often lack the technical capacity and financial resources needed to meet increasingly complex regulations and treatment requirements